-The 110th Congress has introduced legislation similar to the bills introduced in the 109th Congress.
-The bills in the 110th Congress appear to expand the definition of "covered persons."
-The privilege provided in the 110th Congress bills also appears to have a narrower scope than the privilege that the 109th Congress bills would have provided.
+Members of the 110th Congress have introduced bills similar to those introduced in the 109th Congress.
+In comparison with the 109th Congress bill, however, the bills in the 110th Congress expand the definition of "covered persons" but narrow the scope of the privilege that they would provide.

-On May 2nd, 2007, companion bills, titled the "Free Flow of Information Act of 2007," were introduced in the Senate and the House (S. 1267 and H.R.
+On May 2, 2007, companion bills, titled the "Free Flow of Information Act of 2007," were introduced in the Senate and the House (S. 1267 and H.R.
 2102) by Senator Lugar and Representative Boucher, respectively.
 On August 1, 2007, after lengthy debate, the House Judiciary Committee approved H.R.
-2102 with amendments added by voice vote, despite the reports of concern expressed by certain Members that the definition of "journalist" remained unclear in the final version of the bill.20
+2102 with amendments added by voice vote, despite reports of concern expressed by some Members that the definition of "journalist" remained unclear in the final version of the bill.
+The bill was reported on October 10, 2007, and the House passed it with amendments on October 16, 2007, by a vote of 398-21.

-The companion bill, S. 1267, remains in committee and a new version of the Free Flow of Information Act of 2007, S. 2035, was introduced in the Senate on September 10, 2007, by Senator Arlen Specter.
+The companion bill, S. 1267, remains in committee, and a new version of the Free Flow of Information Act of 2007, S. 2035, was introduced in the Senate on